Script Editing Services

 ASKING QUESTIONS

 I like to kick off the work by asking questions to the writer.
 It ensures their vision for the project is clear to me and it puts me in a better position to serve the writer’s intentions.
-It also allows me to provide relevant suggestions about how to approach any area requiring further development, that would otherwise be solely influenced by my own taste.
+It also allows me to provide relevant suggestions about how to approach any area requiring further development that would otherwise be solely influenced by my taste.

-ACTIONABLE FEEDABACK
+ACTIONABLE FEEDBACK

 TOP TO BOTTOM ANALYSIS